ascarpel/pmt_analysis/README.md

 On an experiment GPVM machine at FNAL or on SDCC at BNL, all required packages are found on CVMFS and configurable as ups products thanks to  `./configure.sh`.
 Alternatively, the user should edit the `configure.sh` scripts pointing to their local installation of the required packages.

 ### Set up your personal space ###
-On a GPVM machine at FNAL, the environment is configured by `configure.sh`.
+On a GPVM machine at FNAL or at BNL SDCC, the environment is configured by `configure.sh`.
 On a personal machine, the user has to edit `configure.sh` in the most appropriate fashion.
 To prepare the environment:
 ``` bash
 chmod u+x configure.sh
 ./configure.sh